 Tennis and squash courts

 We are lucky enough to have tennis and squash courts on site, both of which are free for students to use.

 We have a range of spaces available in College for music practice either individually or in small groups.
 While there is a dedicated music room with one electric and one upright piano, there is also a Steinway grand piano available in the Fellows' Drawing Room.
 The Steinway can be booked by students who have achieved Grade 8 in Piano.

 We have a fully equipped gym on site with regularly updated equipment, including a squat rack, kettle bells, cross trainers and treadmills.
-At around £50 per year, membership is much cheaper than joining public gyms with the added advantage that it's only a few minutes away from your room!
+Membership is much cheaper than joining public gyms with the added advantage that it's only a few minutes away from your room!